All Episodes

 Israeli violence has structured every aspect of Palestinian existence for years.

-That by the way, uh people already have it, and fears that that some of the nation's brightest young minds had doomed their futures, led former Harvard President Lawrence Summers to caution against singling out students who are naive and foolish about what they were signing.
+And fears that some of the nation's brightest young minds had doomed their futures led former Harvard president Lawrence Summers to caution against singling out students who were naive and foolish about what they were signing.

 Excuse me.